Wensleydale Railway: Restoration

 In 2016, it was reported that the railway carries over 50,000 people a year and that for every £1 spent on the railway, £4 is spent at one of the towns or villages on the route.

 The company's longer-term aim is to reopen the 18 mi of line west from Redmire via Castle Bolton, Aysgarth, Askrigg, Bainbridge, Hawes and Mossdale to join up with the Settle-Carlisle Railway Route at Garsdale.
 A study commissioned by the railway indicated that an initial extension to Aysgarth from Redmire (3 mi), would generate an extra income of £3.1 million per year into the local economy with an additional £500,000 in annual ticket sales for the railway.
 The sale of Aysgarth Station and trackbed to a private individual in 2017 allowed the release of funds and the short term plan is to extend some 3/4 mi to a brand new station serving Castle Bolton.
 This has been costed at £2 million and is listed in a five-year plan.
 In order to achieve this, the missing bridge that used to span Apedale Beck to the west of Redmire station will need to be replaced.
 There was a plan to do so utilising a redundant bridge from the Catterick branch line that was removed during the A1 to A1(M) upgrade in 2015 and stored in Redmire Station car park.
 However the bridge was subsequently found to be unsuitable and it has been cut up and removed.

 In January 2019, Campaign for Better Transport released a report identifying the line which was listed as Priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).

 In 2019, services were suspended between Leyburn and Redmire due to the deterioration of the track infrastructure.
-As of 2024, services are still to hopefully resume between the two stations with trains terminating at Leyburn.
+As of 2024, services are still to resume between the two stations with trains still terminating at Leyburn.
 A fundraising appeal is currently taking place to fund the replacement of the life-expired track with a view to re-opening by September 2025.